 Garage Door Advice From The Initial Call

-You just bought a new house or building one; picking a garage door is not an easy task so that many questions can arise.
+You just bought a new house or building one; picking a garage door is not an easy task and many questions can arise:

 -what is an insulated door?

 -Are there different kinds of insulation?

 -what is an R-value?

 – is there a difference in price between an insulated garage door and a non-insulated?

 -should I add windows to the garage door?

 -what is the better option; two single-car garages or one double car door?